The Sword of Reckoning: Chapter 1 Sneak Peek

 “The only way he could describe it to give a visual.
 Said the lashes at the base appeared to have been made with long fingernails, talons of a sort, like the murderer slashed his head apart in one great swoop.”

 Her head felt as though someone was plucking and peeling every nerve ending to get to the outer layer of skin.
 A sharp prism-like aura disturbed her eyesight for a split second, then it vanished.
 She arched her back, removing a kink.
 This case kept bringing up images of red-eyed Freakzoid and that Savior? from long ago.
 How did it factor in with this case?
-Did it or was she simply stuck at one scene from the past?
+Did it or was she stuck at one scene from the past?

 “Who the hell has the strength to do that?” she mumbled.
 Stomach clenched.